honeymelon-app/honeymelon/.github/SECURITY.md

 ## License Compliance

-Honeymelon is licensed under the MIT License with an optional commercial license available.
-See [LICENSE](../LICENSE) and [COMMERCIAL_LICENSE.md](../COMMERCIAL_LICENSE.md) for details.
+Honeymelon is proprietary software.
+See [LICENSE](../LICENSE) for terms.
+FFmpeg is licensed under LGPL v2.1+ and runs out-of-process (process-separated, no linking).

 ---